DevSecTop/TF-via-PR/README.md

 ### What does it do?

-<details><summary>Add PR comments or workflow input in the form of CLI commands to trigger OpenTofu or Terraform operations.</summary>
+<details><summary>Add PR input triggers or PR comments in the form of CLI commands to trigger OpenTofu or Terraform operations.</summary>

 - Both [Hashicorp][terraform_io] `terraform` and [OpenTofu][opentofu_org] `tofu` CLIs are supported, with the latter offering an open-source and backwards-compatible drop-in replacement for the former.
-- Comments/input beginning with `-tf=` are parsed with each argument and flag being passed into the appropriate TF command automatically.
+- Input/comments beginning with `-tf=` are parsed with each argument and flag being passed into the appropriate TF command automatically (including `workspace` and `backend-config`).
 </details>

 <details><summary>Run TF CLI commands dynamically on PR open, update and close without manual intervention.</summary>